bitcraft/tailor/README.md

 Remote Operation
 ----------------

-Currently, this project requires a dedicated PC, touch screen monitor, and an arduino.
+Currently, this project requires a dedicated PC.
+A touch screen monitor is recommended.
 In the near future, it will be possible to run the the booth with a dedicated embedded system and a tablet touch screen PC for control (no ios or android...yet).